rzuhars/BIMM143_new/README.md

+# BIMM 143
-This repo is for my UCSD bioinformatics class.
+This is my classwork from S25 in my [UCSD bioinformatics class](https://bioboot.github.io/bimm143_S25/).